vbhat1976/terraform-workshop/exercises/11/README.md

 * Can you break your app?
 I'm sure you can, but can you break it in a way where you can fix it again?

 Feel free to poke around in the AWS console.
 It can be particularly interesting to look at EC2-related stuff there when it comes to autoscaling groups, load balancers and such.
+It's useful to see that other students have their resources intermingled with yours.
+Be respectful of them.
+Your Terraform state is completely separate from your fellow students, and even though very common resources can live beside each other like this, we can manage them with a completely different state.

 ### Finishing off this exercise